pgutx/e2e-testsuite/README.md

 Link to the report -
 https://e2e-testsuite-report.netlify.app/

-Additionally two **GitHub Actions** workflow are set up, smoke test which runs every 3rd day from monday to sunday at 8am and end to end workflow which runs on manual dispatch.
+Additionally two **GitHub Actions** workflows are set up, smoke test which runs every 3rd day from monday to sunday at 8am and end to end workflow which runs on manual dispatch.

 ## Tests